DarrenCCT/Tournament-Analysis/README.md

 ## Project Overview

 This project collects and merges data from multiple APIs (start.gg and challonge.com), engineering tournament data for further analysis and insights.
+There are currently three notebook in the EUAC series: Data Collection, Data Cleaning, and Data Analysis.
+And also one .py file.

+The files included:

+**EUAC - Data Collection:** Showing how the data was gathered and merged into one dataframe from the two APIs.
+It also demonstrates how any roadblocks were dealt it. (such as tournament urls that were not crawlable by bots).
+**EUAC - Data Cleaning:** How the data was cleaned.
+This includes stuff like data types and dealing with player account inconsistencies between the two APIs.
+**EUAC - Data Analysis:** Data visualisations, statistical information and tests, and general analysis.
+Tournament tidbits.
+Some unsupervised machine learning (K-Means clustering) to group players into tiers.
+Creation of an Elo system to rank player strength.

+**elo.py:** A .py file to contain the functions necessary for Elo calculations.
+Written by me.

 ### Features